marafathussain/ML_book_easy/chapters/chapter2.md

 **End of Chapter 2**

-In the next chapter, we'll use this cleaned and prepared data to build our first machine learning models, starting with logistic regression for classification of disease states based on gene expression profiles.. **Standardize text case**:
+In the next chapter, we will use this cleaned and prepared data to build our first machine learning models, starting with logistic regression for classification of disease states based on gene expression profiles.

+**Standardize text case**:
 ```python
 df['Gene'] = df['Gene'].str.upper()  # Convert all to uppercase
 ```